rook/rook/design/ceph/ceph-nfs-ganesha.md

 #### Security settings

 - Using [SSSD] (System Security Services Daemon)
-  - This can be used to connect to many ID management services, but only LDAP has been tested
+  - This can be used to connect to many ID mapping services, but only LDAP has been tested
   - Run SSSD in a sidecar
     - The sidecar uses a different container image than ceph, and users should be able to specify it
     - Resources requests/limits should be configurable for the sidecar container
-    - Users must be able to specify the SSSD config file(s)
+    - Users must be able to specify the SSSD config file
-      - Users can add an SSSD config from a ConfigMap
+      - Users can add an SSSD config from any standard Kubernetes VolumeMount
         - Older SSSD versions (like those available in CentOS 7) do not support loading config files from `/etc/sssd/conf.d/*`; they must use `/etc/sssd/sssd.conf`.
 Newer versions support either method.
         - To make configuration as simple as possible to document for users, we only support the `/etc/sssd/sssd.conf` method.
 This may reduce some configurability, but it is much simpler to document for users.
 For an option that is already complex, the simplicity here is a value.
-        - We allow users to specify a ConfigMap name.
-There must exist a ConfigMap.Data entry named `sssd.conf`, which Rook will mount in to the SSSD sidecar.
+        - We allow users to specify any VolumeSource.
+There are two caveats:
+          1. The file be mountable as `sssd.conf` via a VolumeMount `subPath`, which is how Rook will mount the file into the SSSD sidecar.
+          2. The file mode must be 0600.
-        - Users only need one ConfigMap per CephNFS that has this option path enabled.
+        - Users only need one SSSD conf Volume per CephNFS that has this option path enabled.

 #### Example
 Below is an example NFS-Ganesha CRD, `nfs-ganesha.yaml`